Can a Pokémon be Paralyzed and Toxic?

 In conclusion, a Pokémon cannot be paralyzed and toxic at the same time.
 However, a Pokémon can be poisoned and then become paralyzed due to the effects of the poison.
 Poison and paralysis are two separate status conditions that can affect a Pokémon, and they have different effects on the Pokémon’s HP and movement.

-- How do you hard reset a Playstation?
+- How do you clear a boss gate with Mindblower?